ilevd/hicosql/README.md

   UNION ALL
   SELECT * FROM some_other_table WHERE a_lot_of_conditions

-#-- We can also use queries calls without additional keys before arguments,
+#-- We can also use query calls without additional keys before arguments,
 #-- but for that we need to define query in function form to describe arguments order.
 #-- Suppose we have:
 q1(a, b, c, d): |